NethermindEth/OIF-starknet/solver/README.md

 The solver listens for `Open` events from Hyperlane7683 contracts on Starknet and multiple EVM chains, then fills the intents based on configurable rules.

-## 🚀 Current Status

-**🎉 (Local Sepolia Forks) solves all 3 order types**: Opens, Fills, and Settles EVM->EVM, EVM->Starknet & Starknet->EVM orders.
-Requires spoofing a call to each EVM Hyperlane7683 contract to register the Starknet domain.

-**🎉 (Live Sepolia) fully solves 2/3 order types on live Sepolia:**: For Starknet-EVM orders, only Opens & Fills can be called.
-The Settle call needs Hyperlane to register the Starknet domain on each EVM contract.

 ## Order Lifecycle

 1. **Opened on origin**: Alice locks input tokens into the origin chain's hyperlane contract